 Even the smallest amount of income is taxable so even if you made less than $25,000, you most likely paid federal income tax.
 Check your pay stubs for federal deductions.
 These should say "FED TAX" or "Federal Tax."
 This total is the amount the federal government withheld from your paycheck for federal taxes.If you received a W2 from an employer, then you should file a tax return.

 If you received a paycheck from an employer, per the IRS the employer is required to report this payment to the government and send you a W2.
 Not filing a return when you receive a W2 is ill advised since the IRS will know the employer sent you one.
 This advice also applies if you worked as a contractor and a client sent you a 1099.
 If you earned $600 or more, your client is required to send you a 1099.
 It would be in your best interest to file taxes even if you only made $600.

 Making less than $25,000 in income does not mean you didn't have taxable income.
 If you had a job and collected a paycheck during the year, that money was most likely taxed.
 Even if only one dollar was taxable, you are required to file taxes on that dollar.
-Tax on $25,000 a year falls within the two lowest tax brackets, regardless of your filing status.
-These are the brackets for the 2018 tax season according to the IRS:
+The average tax return for single making $25,000 a year falls within the two lowest tax brackets, regardless of your filing status.
+These are the brackets for the 2018 tax year according to the IRS:

 - Taxable income = $0 - $9,525: 10 percent